rezamazarloo/sanaap-backend-challenge-api/README.md

 - `nginx` publishes the public ports and proxies to the private Docker upstreams.
 - `app` builds the Django image, waits for healthy Postgres and MinIO, runs `migrate`, `bootstrap_roles`, `create_default_superuser`, and `seed_document_types`, then serves Gunicorn internally on port `8000`.
+- `app_ws` runs Daphne internally on port `8001` for `/ws/notifications/`.
 - `celery_worker` uploads staged files from shared local storage to MinIO.
 - `celery_beat` runs reconciliation every 5 minutes for failed uploads that still have a local staged file.
 - `rabbitmq` is the Celery message broker without the management UI.
+- `redis` is the Django Channels layer used for WebSocket broadcasts.
 - Django is available through nginx on `http://localhost/`.
+- WebSocket notifications are available through nginx on `ws://localhost/ws/notifications/`.
 - MinIO S3 API is available through nginx on `http://localhost:9000/`.
 - MinIO console is available through nginx on `http://localhost:9001/`.
 - Docker Compose reads the existing `.env` file automatically.